BelleChiu/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply -auto-approve`

+#### Terraform Destroy

+`terraform destroy`
+This will destroy resource

+You can also use the auto approve flag to skip the destroy prompt eg. `terraform destroy -auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for providers or modules that should be used with this project.